anicine/native_splash_screen/native_splash_screen_cli/README.md

 ## ✨ Features

-- 📊 Generate native splash screens that are **truly native** (GTK/Cairo on Linux, Win32 GDI on Windows)
+- 📊 Generate native splash screens that are **truly native** (GTK/Cairo on Linux, Win32 GDI on Windows, AppKit on Macos)
 - 🛠️ Easy CLI interface for setup, configuration, and generation
 - 🔄 Automatic CMake integration for seamless build process
 - 🎭 Support for multiple build flavors (debug, profile, and custom flavors)